Via Guido Monzino, 1

 Write to the garden

-During exhibitions or events, the entry fee may be subject to change
+*In case of event, the price may be subject to change

 How to reach